 Product

-software engineer reviewing an AI automation workflow on multiple screens
+engineer validating an automation workflow across multiple tools

 Scopes: treat tool access like production credentials